 As required by the Consent Decrees, restoration must benefit the resources and services injured by the spill.
-Table 2 in Chapter 4 lists resources and services injured by the spill.
+Table 1 in Chapter 4 lists resources and services injured by the spill.
 The table is based on the best available information but may be amended if new information demonstrates additional spill-related injuries.
 The process for amending the list is described in Chapter 4.
 In addition, an ecosystem approach to restoring injured resources and services may require restoration activities that address a resource's prey or predators, or the other biota and physical surroundings on which it depends.
+The status of injured resources and services was last updated in 2014.

 Continuing injuries to resources and services with important economic, cultural and subsistence value to people living in or using the oil spill area cause continuing hardship.
 For example, subsistence users say that maintaining a subsistence culture depends upon uninterrupted use of subsistence resources.
 The more time users spend away from subsistence activities, the less likely they will return to it.
 Continuing injury to natural resources used for subsistence may affect the way of life of entire communities.
-Similarly, each year that commercial fish runs remain below prespill levels compounds the injury to the fishermen and, in many instances, the communities in which they live or work.
+Similarly, each year that commercial fish runs remain below pre-spill levels compounds the injury to the fishermen and, in many instances, the communities in which they live or work.